Chapter 6: The Sealed Galleries

 “Tessa.”
 His hands had not moved from her shoulders.
 “What did you feel?”

 “There’s a network in the rock,” she said.
 “Not the pipes.
 Behind them.
 Below them.
 In the stone itself.
 Channels — pressure channels, carrying something I don’t have a name for.
 It’s structured.
 It branches and converges like a circulatory system.
 It’s been here longer than the pipes, longer than the galleries, longer than the city.”
 She swallowed.
 The copper taste was fading.
-The numbness was not.
+The heaviness was not.
 “And it’s not dormant.
 It’s active.
 I felt it regulating — absorbing pressure from below and distributing it outward.
 Governing it.
 The whole system pulses.
 There’s a heartbeat, something deep and slow, to the south and below us.”

 He was quiet.